 Creativity doesn’t reward effort the way execution does.

 Creativity prefers slack, not strain.
-Neuroscientists describe a relevant system called the default mode network (DMN), which becomes more active when you’re at rest and thinking internally.2 The DMN is linked to mind-wandering, memory, and our ability to recombining unrelated things into new patterns.3
+Neuroscientists describe a relevant system called the Default Mode Network (DMN), which becomes more active when you’re at rest and thinking internally.2 The DMN is linked to mind-wandering, memory, and our ability to recombining unrelated things into new patterns.3

-So instead of “focus harder,” what I do is to “switch states.”
+So instead of focus harder, what I do is to switch states.

 One well-known study found that an undemanding task that allows the mind to wander can improve creative incubation compared to staying locked in.4